itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 	RequirementEnd:
 		ai=ActorInteraction? objectWithDetails=TextWithGlossaryEntriesOrSynonyms '.';

 Such `TextWithGlossaryEntriesOrSynonyms` has the same structure than `TextWithReferences` but only `GlossaryEntries` and their synonyms can be referenced.
-Such a glossary entry can be a `Function` describing a process or a `DomainObject`.
+Such a glossary entry can be a `Function` representing a `"process"` or a `DomainObject` representing an `"object"` in figure 1.

 	Glossary:
 		{Glossary} 'Glossary' elements+=(GlossaryEntry)*;